SyntaxSpin/Ruster/README.md

 I heared that the programming language is capable of everything so I learned it just for fun

 # Instructions
-Everything is documented in Javadoc `(//Javadoc)` so You can understand .
+Everything is documented in Comments `(//Comment)` so You can understand .

 # License
 GPL-v3.0